ivipinmishra/lending-club-case-study/README.md

 - if loan term is of 36 months

 ## Acknowledgements
-- This project was inspired Upgrad AI ML journey
+- This project was inspired by Upgrad AI ML journey

 ## Contact